Bressuire: The name

 The name "Bressuire" comes from two elements, being Berg (hill) and Durum (fortress).
 These two are linked in the name "Berzoriacum" recorded in 1029, and "Bercorium" from the start of the crusading era in 1095.
 The name Bressuire thereby defines a fortress on a hill.

 History

 Bressuire dates back to Celtic times, and was at the meeting point of roads during the Gallo-Roman period.
 The earliest surviving evidence of the town's existence, around the chapel of Saint Cyprien, dates back to the eleventh century.

 Medieval Bressuire ("Castrum Berzoriacum") belonged to the viscounts of Thouars and comprised, in the tenth century, the three parishes of Notre Dame (Our Lady), St John and St Nicholas.
 The parish of St Nicholas, which has since disappeared, was located within the walls of the castle and belonged to the Abbey of Saint-Jouin-de-Marnes.

 Among the disasters suffered at various times by the town, its capture from the English and subsequent pillage by French troops under du Guesclin in 1370 is the most memorable.
 Bressuire was part of the Ancien Régime Province of Poitou.

+In January 1973 Bressuire absorbed the former communes Beaulieu-sous-Bressuire, Boismé, Breuil-Chaussée, Chambroutet, Clazay, Noirlieu, Noirterre, Saint-Sauveur-de-Givre-en-Mai and Terves.